Inferara/inference-language-spec/basic-concepts.md

 Inference leverages non-deterministic execution to model and reason about all possible execution paths of a program.
 Non-determinism allows the specification to consider every possible value a variable might take, enabling comprehensive verification.

-In Inference, non-determinism is introduced using the `undef` keyword for variables and the `forall`/`exists` keywords for blocks of code.
+In Inference, non-determinism is introduced using the `undef` keyword for variables value and the `forall`/`exists` keywords for blocks of code.
 An `undef` variable represents all possible values of its type.
-A `forall` block terminates successfully only if its body terminates for all possible combinations of values of `undef` variables, introduced inside it.
-A `exists` block terminates successfully if there is at least one combination of values of `undef` variables, introduced inside it, that leads to successful termination (not abort).
+A `forall` block terminates successfully only if its body terminates for **all possible combinations** of values of `undef` variables, introduced inside it.
+An `exists` block terminates successfully if there is **at least one** combination of values of `undef` variables, introduced inside it, that leads to successful termination (not abort).

-In fact, the totality is asserted for each execution path entering the `forall` block.
-When a `assume` block appears inside a `forall` block it equals to the `let assume that...` statement.
+In fact, the sucessfull termination is asserted for each execution path entering the `forall` block.
+When an `assume` block appears inside the `forall` block it equals to the `let assume that...` statement.

+>[!NOTE]
+> When we say that the execution terminates successfully, we mean that the execution does not abort (or trap).

 For example: